 Plan 497-21 (above) features floor plan details showing doors, walls and windows.

 You can see in the drawing below that door floor plans are drawn as thin rectangles and may include an arc to indicate the swing direction.
 Pocket door floor plans are drawn as thin rectangles that disappear into walls.
 The increasingly popular sliding or “barn” doors (for barn door ideas, HGTV has got you covered) are drawn partially open alongside a wall.
 Windows are breaks in walls crossed by thin lines showing the glass and the frame.
-Swinging windows (casements) may show a line or an arc to indicate the direction that the window opens (like the floor plan image below shows).
+Swinging windows (casements) may show a line or an arc to indicate the direction that the window opens.

 Stairs are drawn as a series of rectangles (usually with a direction arrow indicating whether the stairs travel up to the next higher floor or down).
 Where the stair rises three feet above the floor it is cut with a diagonal line.
 Stairs above the “cut line” are shown with dashed lines.